Chubek/PoxHash/SPEC.md

 ```
+# Copyright (c) 2023 Chubak Bidpaa
+#
+# Permission is hereby granted, free of charge, to any person obtaining a copy
+# of this software and associated documentation files (the "Software"), to deal
+# in the Software without restriction, including without limitation the rights
+# to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+# copies of the Software, and to permit persons to whom the Software is
+# furnished to do so, subject to the following conditions:
+#
+# The above copyright notice and this permission notice shall be included in all
+# copies or substantial portions of the Software.
+#
+#
+# THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+# IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+# FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+# AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+# LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+# OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+# SOFTWARE.

-/ Pseudo-Code for PoxHash Block Algorithm by Chubak Bidpaa; March 2023
+/ Pseudo-Code for PoxHash, a Block Hash Algorithm by Chubak Bidpaa; March 2023
-/ Licensed Under GPLv3
-/ NOTE: This document is best viewable with a monospace font
+/ This document is best viewable with a monospace font
+/ NOTE: This document will contain characters from latin1 charset

 // PREFACE: CONVENTIONS
 // In thise document we define the following as: